What Ueki Shikaichi, who went overseas at the age of 25 to become a professional skier, wants to say now

 The number of people who can make a living as a rider without having another job is even more limited, so if we define a professional rider as someone who makes a living solely from riding, there are probably very few of them

-A shot from Yukon Heli.
-Based in Canada, the rugged mountain ranges of Alaska and the Canadian West Coast become more accessible.
-Photo/ Tempei Takeuchi
+A scene from a photoshoot with Yukon Heli.
+Being based in Canada brings the rugged mountain ranges of Alaska and the west coast of Canada closer to me.
+Photo/Tempei Takeuchi

-In the current situation, when young riders gain skill and achieve results, there are no rewards or steps in place to compensate them, making it difficult for them to maintain their motivation or move on to the next stage.
+In the current situation, when young riders develop their skills and achieve results, there are absolutely no rewards or opportunities to step up, making it difficult for them to maintain motivation or move on to the next stage.

-Also, when photos of their skating are published in the media, the riders basically don't receive a single yen.
-The current situation is that there is no system in place to pay riders.
+Also, when photos of their riding are published in the media, the riders basically receive no money at all.
+There is currently no system in place to pay the riders.

-On the other hand, if we look at the riders, for example in North America, the top riders are able to make a decent living.
-However, by top riders, I mean those who have appeared in top films or achieved results on the Freeride World Tour.
+On the other hand, if we look at the riders themselves, for example in North America, the top riders are able to make a decent living.
+However, by "top riders," I mean those who appear in major films or achieve results in the Freeride World Tour.

-They are the ones who are listed at the top of manufacturers' rider pages.
-Even in North America, the riders below them all have some kind of other job during the summer.
-So, in terms of the level of riders who are able to make a living, I don't think there's much difference between Japan and the rest of the world.
+These are the people who are featured at the top of manufacturers' rider pages.
+Even in North America, the riders below that level all have some kind of other job during the summer.
+So, in terms of the level of riders who can make a living, I think there isn't much difference between Japan and the rest of the world.

-So I think that we riders have to aim for that level, and that is surely the level of a professional rider.
-Juniors aiming to become riders should look at that, go overseas as soon as possible, and ski with high-level riders is the best thing to do.
+That's why I think we riders have to aim for that level, and I'm sure that's the level of a rider who's called a professional.
+For junior riders who aspire to be professional riders, the best thing to do is to look at that level, go abroad as soon as possible, and ski with high-level riders.
+I think that doing everything you can

+in your teens and twenties, and then choosing a path in your thirties that makes use of that experience, will give you a wide range of options for your second career as a skier.

+Shikaichi Ueki, returning from injury, tackles a large cliff.
+Photo/Tempei Takeuchi

+case, I was injured for a long period, so I spent a lot of time recovering.
+I believe it's essential to not only improve your skills from a young age, but also to broaden your horizons through various activities, develop communication skills, and create an environment where you can continue skiing.

+I only realized this after turning 30, and since then I've started organizing competitions and actively sending my portfolio to manufacturers' representatives.
+For example, instead of going through a domestic distributor, I've sent direct messages to Black Crowes' headquarters Instagram multiple times, expressing my desire to become a rider.
+I'm very

+close, but honestly, I don't have any notable competition results or representative videos to share, so at my current level, it's quite difficult to get them to take me seriously.

+When I ski with North American skiers, everything is on a completely different level.
+They're looking at different lines, they're jumping further off cliffs, and they're skiing at incredibly high speeds.
+I think European skiers have a racing background, but Canadian and New Zealand skiers don't have that, yet they're still so good (laughs).
 I

-think that doing as much as you can in your teens and twenties, and then choosing a path that makes use of that experience from your thirties, will open up a wide range of possibilities for your second life as a skier.

-Kaichi Ueki, returning from injury, tackles a big cliff.
-Photo/ Tempei Takeuchi

-In my case, I was injured for a long time, so I spent a lot of time recovering from that.
-I think it's important to not only improve your skills from a young age, but also to engage in activities that broaden your horizons, have the ability to communicate, and create an environment where you can continue skiing.

-I realized this after I turned 30, and since then I've been planning competitions and actively sending my portfolio to manufacturers.
-For example, I've sent multiple direct messages to the Black Crowes' headquarters' Instagram account, rather than through their domestic distributor, expressing my desire to become a rider.
-I've

-come close, but to be honest, I don't have any notable tournament results or notable video releases, so it's quite difficult for them to take me seriously at my current level.

-When I ski with North American skiers, everything is on a different level.
-They see the line differently, they fly farther off the cliff, and they ski at incredibly fast speeds.
-I think European skiers have a racing background, but skiers from Canada and New Zealand don't have that, yet for some reason they're good (laughs).
-I think it's important that they've

-Shooting in Revelstoke, observing the terrain and movement of light, and taking a line close to the cliff to capture a photograph.
-Photo/ Tempei Takeuchi
+Shooting at Revelstoke, I explored the terrain and the movement of light, taking a route close to the cliff to create a photographic work.
+Photo/Tempei Takeuchi

 JFO was born from the desire to spread the skiing experience that I had experienced in Canada to Japan

-continues alongside the FREERIDE WORLD TOUR (hereafter FWT), which was held in Japan at the same time, and has become a driving force behind the rise of freeride skiing in Japan.
+has continued alongside the FREERIDE WORLD TOUR (FWT), which was held in Japan around the same time, and is playing a part in the growing popularity of freeride skiing in Japan.

 Seven years have passed since the event began.
 JFO has grown into an event that brings together freeride enthusiasts from all over the country, regardless of gear or age.
 The photo shows the competition slope as seen from the finish line.
 The visible area is filled with the lines that each person imagines

-In Canadian skiing, which Ueki grew up with, both advanced skiers and visitors alike enjoy what is known in Japan as freeriding.
-It's not just about jumping and flying around, but also about skiing on the best snow when it snows, enjoying groomers first thing in the morning, and tackling tree and steep slopes.
-They
+Canadian skiing, which Ueki grew up with, is enjoyed by both advanced skiers and visitors alike, with everyone participating in what is known as freeriding in Japan.
+It's not just about jumping and spinning; when it snows, they ski on good snow, enjoy the early morning grooming, and challenge themselves on tree runs and steep slopes.

-sometimes even go on adventures in the hike-up zones within ski resorts.
-80% of skiers use freeride skis, and such skiing is considered the norm.
+Occasionally, they have adventures in the hike-up zones within the ski resort.
+With 80% of skiers using freeride skis, this kind of skiing is the standard.

 JFO has a junior division, and in addition to competitive competitions, it also holds sessions with top skiers and workshops to learn about avalanches and safety, all with the aim of increasing the number of skiers like this